Silene baccifera aka Berry Catchfly

 Berry Catchfly

-How to care for Berry Catchfly
+How difficult is it to take care of Berry Catchfly

 Even if you don't have a green thumb, you can successfully care for Berry Catchfly due to its easy-going nature.